NBPub/MusicDB-sql-practice/README.md

 # Part Two - Various Fixes

-These are a bunch of scripts, varying in complexity to facilitate changes I wanted to make.
+Fixes are saved as individual scripts*, varying in complexity, to facilitate changes I wanted to make.
 See `fixes_artistTag.py` for the most complex example.
 They follow a basic structure of:

 1) Identify certain problem
 2) Execute SQLite query to gather problem-children